Neighbourhood Community Infrastructure Levy (NCIL) grant

 The Community Access Grant is designed to improve opportunities for underrepresented and disadvantaged groups to engage in sport and physical activity.

 The Community Access Revenue Grant supports the delivery of new programmes and activities, including staffing, outreach, equipment, venue hire, and marketing.
-Applicants may receive up to 100% of project costs, with a maximum award of £5,000.
-Projects must be delivered within Wandsworth and completed within one year.
+Applicants may receive up to 100% of project costs, with a maximum award of £5,000 per year.
+Funding may be awarded for multi-year projects, subject to approval.
+Projects must be delivered within Wandsworth.

 The Community Access Capital Grant supports infrastructure improvements such as renovations, accessibility upgrades, and structural enhancements that remove barriers to participation.
-This grant follows a two-stage application process, beginning with an Expression of Interest and followed by a full application upon invitation.
 Projects must demonstrate how they address the pressures of local development and include evidence of consultation, planning permissions, and ownership or lease agreements.

 Women and Girls Grant